goldenfishs/rm_msgs/README.md

 # rm_msg
-Some Ros2 custom messages for robotaster
+Some ROS 2 custom messages for Robotaster

+Usage
+Modify or add files in the /msg directory as needed colcon build